The best video tripods: supports with fluid heads for shooting movies smoothly

 Fixed pan and tilt drag

-Once you've gotten over the unusually long name of this British-designed tripod, you're faced with a rather good bit of kit.
-The three-sections legs are made from carbon fiber which massively helps to keep weight down.
-These can also be detached for, a monopod or boom arm or alternatively, splayed out so the head is positioned very close to the ground, perfect for wildlife filmmaking.
+Once you've gotten over the unusually long name of this British-designed tripod – it's full title is '3 Legged Thing Mike Carbon Fibre with Quick Leveling Base and AirHed Cine Arca Head' – you're faced with a rather good bit of kit.
+The three-section legs are made from carbon fiber, which massively helps to keep weight down, and can be splayed out so the head is positioned very close to the ground, perfect for wildlife filmmaking.
+Alternatively, it can also transform into a monopod or boom arm.

-3 Legged Thing even sells accessories that will convert the head to a hi-hat style tripod just 13.5cm from the floor, which is a great feature to have in a single tripod.
-It also features an Arca Swiss-style base plate and there are a variety of feet to choose from depending on what surface you're using it on.
+3 Legged Thing even sells optional accessories that will convert the head to a hi-hat style tripod, just 13.5cm from the floor.
+It also features an Arca Swiss-style base plate and there are a variety of feet to choose from, depending on the surface you're using it on.

 See our 3 Legged Thing AirHed Cine video head review